Gonzih/blog.gonzih.me/content/post/2019-01-18-routing-with-go-on-google-cloud-functions.markdown

 This works because your cloud function receives request with prefix stripped away from the URL.
 This is very handy since allows one to port existing http server in to cloud function without changing it too much.

-I hope that helps, and happy hacking on cloud functions with go!
+I hope this helps, and happy hacking on cloud functions with go!

 Example code can be [found here](https://github.com/Gonzih/go-google-functions-demo).